 We commend your leadership and support of hospitals as they continue to address patient needs throughout this COVID-19 public health emergency (PHE).
-In particular, the numerous regulatory waivers and implementation of legislatively mandated waiver policies have been critical in allowing hospitals to prepare for patient surge and continue to care for patients throughout the PHE, while also protecting them from risk of exposure to COVID-19.
+In particular, the numerous regulatory waivers and implementation of legislatively mandated waiver policies have been critical in allowing hospitals to provide care during patient surges and continue to care for patients throughout the PHE, while also protecting them from risk of exposure to COVID-19.